As lovers of train travel we have a long bucket list of rail journeys we wish to make across the world including many

 The Arktika runs through a corner of Europe that gets few visitors but has pristine nature.
 From the shores of beautiful Lake Ladoga to the coast of the white sea and the taiga forests of the Kola Peninsula.

-It’s Russia off the beaten path, but if you love nature consider a stop at Petrozavodsk or Kem to explore more of the province of Karelia.
+It’s Russia off the beaten path, but if you love nature, stop at Petrozavodsk or Kem to explore more of the province of Karelia.

 The train from St Petersburg to Murmansk is a beautiful train journey any time of the year.
 In summer you can enjoy the polar nights with the midnight sun.

 In autumn the trees turn golden and in winter it’s a magical winter wonderland with snow and frozen rivers.
 Once you reach Murmansk there are more arctic adventures waiting for you such as snowmobiling or husky dog sledding.

 Travelling by train is just as much about the people you meet along the way as the journey.
 Russian people tend to share their food with other passengers.
 Bringing some snacks from your home country to give back will make you lots of friends on a Russian train.